sausheong/polyglot/README.md

    ./polyadm

-There is limited functionality at the moment.
+There is limited functionality for the command line admin at the moment.

 ## Current limitations